-Sales of “premium” products – defined in this case as those that coast at least 20% more than the average category price – are seeing above-average growth in many fast-moving consumer goods (FMCG) categories, according to a recent report [download page] from Nielsen.
+Sales of “premium” products – defined in this case as those that cost at least 20% more than the average category price – are seeing above-average growth in many fast-moving consumer goods (FMCG) categories, according to a recent report [download page] from Nielsen.
 But consumers perceive these products as being more than just about price, per the study.

 Asked to identify which of several attributes make a product “premium,” a majority (54%) of respondents from around the world cited its production with high-quality materials or ingredients, while another 46% pointed to it offering superior function or performance.